CyphrRiot/ArchRiot/README.md

 ### ⚡ Method 2: ArchRiot ISO
 #### You do NOT have Arch Linux installed

-**Note: This ISO is still very early stages and could have issues.
-Be patient.**
+⚠️ Offline ISO is having Wifi problems.
+If you have Wifi, DO NOT USE THIS ISO YET. ⚠️

 1. **📥 Download ArchRiot ISO**
     - **[Download ArchRiot ISO](https://github.com/CyphrRiot/ArchRiot/releases/download/v2.27/archriot.iso)**